Guidelines for Authors

 3. Abstract: The article should include an abstract in English at the beginning.
 The abstract should explain the topic clearly and concisely in a minimum of 75 and a maximum of 150 words.
 The abstract should not include references to sources, figures and charts.
 Keywords of 5 to 8 words should be placed at the end of the abstract.
 There should be a single space between the body of the abstract and the keywords.
 The keywords should be comprehensive and suitable to the content of the article.
 The English and Russian versions of the title, abstract and keywords should be placed at the end of the article.
 In case the Russian abstract is not submitted, it will be added later by the journal.

 4. Body Text: The body of the article should be typed on A4 (29/7x21cm) paper on MS Word in Size 12 Times New Roman or a similar font using 1,5 line spacing.
 Margins of 2,5 cm should be left on all sides and the pages should be numbered.
-Articles should not exceed 7.000 words including the abstract and bibliography.
+Articles should not exceed 7.000 words excluding the abstract and bibliography.
 Passages that need to be emphasized in the text should not be bold but italicized.
 Double emphases like using both italics and quotation marks should be avoided.

 5. Section Titles: The article may contain main and sub-titles to enable a smoother flow of information.
 The main titles (main sections, bibliography and appedices) should be fully capitalized while the sub-titles should have only their first letters capitalized and should be written in bold characters.